 - Hiring mainframe programmers with COBOL skills is challenging nowadays as most of them have retired, whereas Java expertise is widely available.
 Only recently, the governor of New Jersey asked mainframe programmers at a press conference to volunteer in equipping the state’s legacy application for recording unemployment insurance so that they could handle the load during COVID-19.

-The Dynatrace Software Intelligence Platform supports you on your way to the enterprise cloud with deep insights into containerized, scalable microservices on cutting-edge technologies like Red Hat OpenShift or Kubernetes.
+The Dynatrace Software Intelligence Platform supports you on your way to the cloud with deep insights into containerized, scalable microservices on cutting-edge technologies like Red Hat OpenShift or Kubernetes.
 Also, unlike traditional application performance monitoring solutions, Dynatrace accompanies you in transforming your mainframe applications into state-of-the-art business services, thereby significantly reducing license costs and solving the bottleneck of skilled developer resources.

 A prerequisite for such a transformation is to understand the program chain, dependencies, and performance implications of mainframe applications.
 With the Dynatrace CICS SDK and IMS SDK for z/OS, mainframe programmers can instrument their applications written in Assembler, C, COBOL, or PL/I to gain those required insights.
 A software architect from one of our mainframe customers highlights this capability: